Strooom/Moovr/lib/general/coordinates.md

  * the position at an offset of all limitswitches of all axis, after homing

- These coordinates are internally kept in int32_t machinePositionInSteps[nmbrAxis] They can be converted to mm
+ These coordinates are internally kept in int32_t machinePositionInSteps[nmbrAxis] They can be converted to mm through <xxx> TODO

+ ## GCODE Coordinates = World Coordinates
+ These are the positions calculated from gcode.
+ They are internally kept as double-precision floating point